What Conditions Could Make One Unsuitable For Laser Eye Surgery?

 If you have an existing medical condition – particularly one that affects your eyes – you may think that Laser Eye Surgery is not an option for you.
 Whilst there are certain conditions that would make you unsuitable, the technology we use at London Vision Clinic and the expertise of our surgeons means that we can treat more people than most clinics.

-Here are London Vision Clinic surgeons Glenn Carp and Professor Dan Reinstein discussing the most common conditions that render patients unsuitable for Laser Eye Surgery:
+London Vision Clinic surgeons Glenn Carp and Professor Dan Reinstein discuss the most common conditions that render patients unsuitable for Laser Eye Surgery:

 Glenn explains that, with the modern technology we have, probably 99% of people are suitable for Laser Eye Surgery.
 The conditions that may make you unsuitable are those which affect the cornea.
 Having insufficient corneal tissue, whilst not a contraindication in itself, may affect the surgeon’s ability to treat your full prescription.